GeoPlatform/client-api/docs/api.md

 ## Services
-[ItemService](../src/services/item.js) is the primary class for interacting with GeoPlatform model objects such as Maps, Layers, Services, etc.
+- [ItemService](../src/services/item.js) primary class for interacting with any GeoPlatform resource
-Included with the the library's main build file are implementations of ItemService which provide specialized support for specific item types
+- [DatasetService](../src/services/dataset.js) - extension of ItemService which works with GP Dataset objects
+- [ServiceService](../src/services/service.js) - extension of ItemService which works with GP Service objects
+- [LayerService](../src/services/layer.js) - extension of ItemService which works with GP Layer objects
 - [MapService](../src/services/map.js) - extension of ItemService which works with GP Map objects
-- [LayerService](../src/services/layer.js) - extension of ItemService which works with GP Layer objects
-- [ServiceService](../src/services/service.js) - extension of ItemService which works with GP Service objects
 - [GalleryService](../src/services/gallery.js) - extension of ItemService which works with GP Gallery objects
-- [DatasetService](../src/services/dataset.js) - extension of ItemService which works with GP Dataset objects

-### Non-Item Support

-### Utils Service
-The [UtilsService](../src/services/utils.js) class is provided for working with non-item API endpoints, such as GeoPlatform capabilities queries.
+- [UtilsService](../src/services/utils.js) class for working with non-item API endpoints, such as GeoPlatform capabilities queries and gazetteer lookups.
+- [KGService](../src/services/kg.js) class for recommending concepts to be associated with GeoPlatform Items.
+- [AgolService][../src/services/agol.js] class allows searching ArcGIS Online data including Web Maps, Services, Organizations, and Groups.

 ### Knowledge Graph Service
-The [KGService](../src/services/kg.js) class is provided for recommending concepts to be associated with GeoPlatform Items.

 __Note:__ You must use [KGQuery](../src/shared/kg-query.js) instances with the `KGService` instead of the a normal [Query](../src/shared/query.js).

 ### ArcGIS Online Service
-The [AgolService][../src/services/agol.js] class allows searching ArcGIS Online data including Web Maps, Services, Organizations, and Groups.
-Items matching queries are transformed into their appropriate GeoPlatform business object instance prior to being returned but are not automatically inserted into the GeoPlatform.
+The AGOL items matching queries are transformed into their appropriate GeoPlatform business object instance prior to being returned but are not automatically inserted into the GeoPlatform.

 __Note:__ You must use [AgolQuery](../src/shared/agol.js) instances with this service instead of normal `Query` instances.